manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### agent_connect_timeout

-Instance-wide defaults for [agent_connect_timeout](../Creating_an_index/Creating_a_distributed_index/Creating_a_local_distributed_index.md) parameter.
-The last defined in distributed (network) indexes.
+Instance-wide default for [agent_connect_timeout](../Creating_an_index/Creating_a_distributed_index/Remote_indexes.md#agent_connect_timeout) parameter.

 ### agent_query_timeout

-Instance-wide defaults for [agent_query_timeout](../Creating_an_index/Creating_a_distributed_index/Creating_a_local_distributed_index.md) parameter.
-The last defined in distributed (network) indexes, or also may be overrided per-query using `OPTION` clause.
+Instance-wide defaults for [agent_query_timeout](../Creating_an_index/Creating_a_distributed_index/Remote_indexes.md#agent_query_timeout) parameter.
+Can be overridden per-query using `OPTION agent_query_timeout=XXX` clause.

 ### agent_retry_count

 Integer, specifies how many times manticore will try to connect and query remote agents in distributed index before reporting fatal query error.
 Default is 0 (i.e. no retries).
 This value may be also specified on per-query basis using `OPTION retry_count=XXX` clause.
-If per-query option exists, it will override the one specified in config.
+If the per-query option exists, it will override the one specified in config.

-Note, that if you use [agent_mirrors](../Creating_an_index/Creating_a_distributed_index/Creating_a_local_distributed_index.md) in definition of your distributed index, then before every attempt of connect server will select different mirror, according to specified [ha_strategy](../Creating_an_index/Creating_a_distributed_index/Creating_a_local_distributed_index.md) specified.
+Note, that if you use [agent mirrors](../Creating_a_cluster/Remote_nodes/Mirroring.md#Agent-mirrors) in definition of your distributed index, then before each connect attempt the server will select a different mirror, according to the selected [ha_strategy](../Creating_a_cluster/Remote_nodes/Load_balancing.md#ha_strategy).
 In this case `agent_retry_count` will be aggregated for all mirrors in a set.

-For example, if you have 10 mirrors, and set `agent_retry_count=5`, then server will retry up to 50 times, assuming average 5 tries per every of 10 mirrors. (in case of option `ha_strategy = roundrobin` it will be actually so).
+For example, if you have 10 mirrors and have set `agent_retry_count=5`, then the server will retry up to 50 times, assuming average 5 tries per every of 10 mirrors (in case of option `ha_strategy = roundrobin` it will be actually so).

-In the same time value provided as `retry_count` option of [agent](../Creating_an_index/Creating_a_distributed_index/Creating_a_local_distributed_index.md) definition serves as absolute limit.
-Other words, `[retry_count=2]` option in agent definition means always at most 2 tries, no mean if you have 1 or 10 mirrors in a line.
+At the same time the value provided as `retry_count` option of [agent](../Creating_an_index/Creating_a_distributed_index/Remote_indexes.md#agent) serves as an absolute limit.
+In other words, `[retry_count=2]` option in the agent definition means always at most 2 tries, no matter if you have 1 or 10 mirrors specified for the agent.

 ### agent_retry_delay